 What is addressability and why is it so important?

 Addressability is the ability to identify and reach specific people through an ad campaign.
-An addressable audience is one that is clearly tracked and identified through data, such as the email address.
+An addressable audience is one that you can clearly track and identify through data, such as the email address.

 Addressability is important because it allows a company to understand how and where to engage its target audience.
 With clear data about how specific people engage with campaigns, the company can then build unique audience segments, create personalized messaging, and launch targeted campaigns that drive engagement and revenue.